cMadan/ElGateau/README.md

 	* Conversion of hex color strings (e.g., `E5E5E5`) to RGB tuples (`hex2rgb`)

-## Coming Soon
+### Coming Soon

-- Basic demo experiments
+- Demo experiments

+- Jupyter notebooks with test code

 - Developer mode, that doesn't require the device to be connected, with I/O through Jupyter notebook